Witold6/AI-Biomod/README.md

 The program after uploading by BCI or programmer to AVR compiler completely integrates with our brain and DNA.
 The whole program can be installed into a sports band with a power generator based on a feedback loop with a solar panel and a replicator of the material The band will be with 1 touch button will generate a quantum replicator of the phenomenon of creation armor mark 90 connection of nanocombinesone with armor mark 85.
 The band must have a voltage potential difference generator and current with feedback and power supply and battery assisted solar panel with matter replicator for generating mark 90 with 1 button the armor can be set so that the thought of firing with the button or AI clairvoyance before the threat activates.
 The whole armor is digitally generated and fits in a sports band has a matter replicator, the AVR solar panel feedback generator does not need a battery.
 Without armor mode in the band, the program is a simple biomode loaded into DNA and the brain.
 For armor, it is necessary to develop a sports band with the mentioned technology.
+Armor options:

+- Energy indestructibility armor and nano steel armor

+- Quantum teleportation

+- Quantum creation of the inventory with the phenomenon of quantum telpoeration or the use of what is in the inventory's memory

+- Quantum creation of the antimatter laser rifle

+-Ability to fly thanks to the engine in shoes and hands.